tfius/scaffold-eth/README.md

 Multiple networks supported, BUT:
 Cross network sending is NOT supported.
 You will have to register on each network.
-Each Smail Wallet will be different.
+Each Datafund Wallet will be different.

 Which means if you send on one network, receiver will get message on that network only.